Visibility Still Matters. Trans Rights in the Low Countries

 A brief history

-As early as the 1920s, gender reassignment surgeries were already taking place in Germany at Magnus Hirschfeld’s Institute for Sexual Research.
+As early as the 1920s, gender confirmation surgeries were already taking place in Germany at Magnus Hirschfeld’s Institute for Sexual Research.
 The Netherlands, however, did not lag too far behind in these medical developments.
 Following the media furore surrounding the transition of American-born Christine Jorgensen in Copenhagen in 1952, countless calls for similar surgeries were heard both in the Netherlands and Belgium.
-Already in 1959, surgeons at Arnhem’s municipal hospital had performed the first phalloplasty operation on a self-identifying transgender man and, from 1969, reassignment surgeries began to take place more frequently in the Netherlands.
+Already in 1959, surgeons at Arnhem’s municipal hospital had performed the first phalloplasty operation on a self-identifying transgender man and, from 1969, confirmation surgeries began to take place more frequently in the Netherlands.
 As a result of this pioneering work, the first clinic dedicated to transgender issues, the genderpoli, was established at the VUmc in Amsterdam in 1975.

 Christine Jorgensen (1926-1989) was a transgender woman who was the first person to become widely known in the United States for having sex reassignment surgery. © Wikipedia / Photo by Maurice Seymour, New York